How to Grow a Beautiful Small-Space Garden (Flowers, Ferns, and Herbs)

 Here are 10 tips that we have learned over the years for gardening in a small space.
 Small space gardening is not as hard as you may think.

-• Use a variety of color, texture, and shape.
+• Use a variety of colors, textures, and shapes.

 • Remember the “thriller, filler and spiller” rule for creating a sense of fullness to your pots and containers.